jon-fox/audio-classifier-tool/README.md

 11/5 election night, not paying so much time
-11/6 back to work, converted back to regular class instead of dagger 11/7 building locally with .gradlew build --debug to figure it out
+11/6 back to work, converted back to regular class instead of dagger 11/7 building locally with .gradlew build --debug to figure it out 11/8 looking into website that downloads mp3 without ads instead of app